Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

 For now, we just arbitrarily select 1.5 as the power parameter for our Tweedie model.
 However for a better fit we could include the power parameter in the optimization/fitting process, possibly via a simple grid search.

 *Note*: notice how we pass a `TweedieDistribution` object in directly for the family parameter.
-While `quantcore.glm` supports strings for common families, it is also possible to pass in a quantcore.glm distribution directly.
+While `glum` supports strings for common families, it is also possible to pass in a glum distribution directly.

 ```python
 TweedieDist = TweedieDistribution(1.5)